pywry¶

 PyWry(mode: WindowMode = NEW_WINDOW, theme: ThemeMode = DARK, title: str = 'PyWry', width: int = 800, height: int = 600, settings: PyWrySettings | None = None, hot_reload: bool = False)

-Bases: GridStateMixin, PlotlyStateMixin, ToolbarStateMixin
+Bases: GridStateMixin, PlotlyStateMixin, TVChartStateMixin, ToolbarStateMixin

 Main PyWry application for displaying content in native windows.